Blood in urine (pee) is not usually caused by anything serious, but you must get it checked out by a GP.

 Blood in your pee could come from anywhere in the urinary tract – the bladder, kidneys or urethra (the tube that carries pee out of the body).

 If you have other symptoms, this might give you an idea of the cause.
-Do not self-diagnose – see a GP if you think it's blood in your pee.
+But do not self-diagnose.
+See a GP if you think it's blood in your pee.

 |Other symptoms||Possible cause|

 |Burning pain when peeing, need to pee often, smelly or cloudy pee, high temperature, pain in sides or lower back||Urinary tract infection (UTI)|

 |Bad pain in sides, lower back or groin that comes and goes, unable to lie still, feeling sick||Kidney stones|

 |Older men (common in over-50s) finding it difficult to pee, needing to pee suddenly and often, waking up to pee in middle of the night||Enlarged prostate|

 It may not be blood in your pee if: